Samuel-Njoroge/fraud-detector/README.md

-# fraud-detector
+# Introduction
-A  simple system to detect fraudulent activities in financial transactions.
+Fraud detector - A  simple system to detect fraudulent activities in financial transactions.

+# Problem Statement